 On the Cornish Coast

+Sketching along the Cornish coast path from just east of Mevagissey to just west of Portscatho.
 This is a superb spot, with delightful Cornish harbours to explore and the beautiful, rugged coast path to walk along.
 What could be better?

 This watercolour sketch is of Chapel Point, an isolated peninsula jutting out into the sea, from Portmellon.
 I used a bit of black watercolour pencil in it to try and add texture, but this got rather lost in the mix of paint I used for the darker areas (Vandyke Brown, Winsor Blue & Purple.)

 It’s a pleasant harbour with interesting shops and well worth a visit.
 The port its self is made up of an Inner and Outer harbour.
 With the Inner harbour being built on a medieval quay.
 There are roughly 60 registered fishing boats and you can buy fish fresh on the quay.

 I loved the wet roof on the fishing buildings, in the Inner Harbour.
 With the sunlight reflecting off the sea and wet ground.

 Mevagissey (Meva-hag-Ysi) takes its name from the church.
 Which in 1259 was dedicated to St Mevan/Mewan (a Welsh man) and St Issey or Ida (an Irish woman).
 It is said that there has been a church on this site since 500 AD.
 Although there is some Norman architecture left in the present building.
 Which was heavily rebuilt in the 15th Century.
 Even with this rebuilding, I think you would call it an interesting old building.

 Just east from Mevagissey, along the coast path is Penare Point.
 I sat for a quick sketch of the headland, which grew in size.
 So I had to stick two bits of paper together to accommodate it.

 Just a mile west of Mevagissey lies the little, sandy cove of Portmellon.
 Here there is a public slipway and at low tide a beautiful beach.
 At high tide, however, there is no beach at all!
 Indeed, in stormy weather, the waves can come crashing over the sea wall and across the road, that runs around the cove.
 There is also a long history of boat building here.

 A quick pen sketch of Portmellon Cove with one of the moored boats and a young lad heading for the sea with his bodyboard.

 Chapel Point, an isolated peninsula jutting out into the sea.
 As the name suggests there are the remains of a Chapel here.
 However, in the 1930’s they were converted into three private Arts and Crafts houses by architect John Campbell.
 Campbell had plans for a more extensive development here but sadly fell to his death on the cliffs between the Point and Portmellon.
 However, I think what he left are some beautiful houses set in splendid isolation on the headland.

 Portscatho is a scenic coastal village beach on the beautiful Roseland peninsula overlooking Gerrans Bay.
 The little east-facing cove affords shelter from the prevailing southwesterly winds.
 In the past, many pilchard boats were based here and today there are many small fishing and lobster boats in sheltered behind the harbour wall.
 I recommend again parking out of the village and walking in.
 In the village centre are several shops and a pub.

 It’s a lovely day, with big black clouds inland, but they don’t trouble us.
 We’ve walked a little westwards of Portscatho, along the stunning Coast Path.

 © Copyright Nick Watton.
-All Rights Reserved.